-Captive deer are maintained in the Alfred and Margaret Alkek Ungulate Research Facility, enabling CKWRI scientists to conduct controlled studies on deer foraging and nutrition
+Captive deer are maintained in the Albert and Margaret Alkek Ungulate Research Facility, enabling CKWRI scientists to conduct controlled studies on deer foraging and nutrition

 South Texas and northern Mexico are a vast field laboratory that Institute scientists use to investigate a wide array of research questions and initiatives related to deer habitat and population ecology.
 A large number of ranches across south Texas provide access for deer research and deer managers regularly share their experiences and observations.